raspibolt/raspibolt/btcrpcexplorer.md

   ```

 Please note that reindexing can take more than a day.
-You can follow the progress using `sudo tail -f /mnt/data/bitcoin/debug.log`.
+You can follow the progress using `tail -f ~/.bitcoin/debug.log`.

 ### Install NodeJS